yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ysql.md

 a range sharded secondary index can be created on that column.
 Once the secondary index is rebuilt, range queries would become efficient.

 ## Co-location
-Co-location is a [new feature in beta](../explore/colocated-tables/linux.md) in development where you can put tables of a database inside 1 tablet.
+Co-location is a [new feature in beta](../explore/colocated-tables/linux.md) where you can put tables of a database inside 1 tablet.
 This increases performance and lowers latency on write transactions, joined queries and aggregations since they happen in 1 tablet/node.

+If you have a small dataset (<500GB) that requires HA, or a DB with only few scale out tables, then colocation is a good option.

 ## Cluster aware drivers
 We recommend using YugabyteDB's [cluster aware JDBC driver](https://github.com/yugabyte/jdbc-yugabytedb).